 Arthi and Hock took the shift after that, and Vatié and Tenil the shift after them, followed by Losté and Ené, then Latt and Merine.
-Then finally as Lané and Tenil finishing their half hour with it, the distant buildings started to finally become close.
+Then finally, as Lané and Tenil finishing their half hour with it, the distant buildings started to finally become close.
 Saché supposed the inhabitants had probably surrendered without a fight, because their home was very clearly unscathed.
-It also left her very strongly convinced the place at the very least wasn’t deserted, and there was a good chance Vatié was right that they would be expected.
+It also left her very strongly convinced the place at the very least wasn’t deserted, and there was a good chance they'd be expected.

-When they were in the city’s shadow and flirting with blaster range Saché again ordered the group to halt and called Yané, Losté, Ené, Ardré, Rorierre, and three more men of his choosing to follow her in.
-Ears perked and fingers were at the trigger they walked into the village, which was worse than walking into the tower, because small as it was as towns went, it was still ten times broader a space, with more places for battle droids to hide behind.
+When they were in the city’s shadow and flirting with blaster range, Saché again ordered the group to halt, and called Yané, Losté, Ené, Ardré, Rorierre, and three more men of his choosing to follow her in.
+Ears perked and fingers were at the trigger they walked into the village.
+It was worse than walking into the tower, because small as it was as towns went, it was still ten times broader a space, with more places for battle droids to hide behind.